Hyprhook/Hyprhook/README.md

 ### Manual

-To build, have hyprland headers installed and under the repo directory do:
+To build the project, ensure that the Hyprland headers are installed on your system.
+Then, navigate to the repository directory and run:

 ```fish
 make all